fischeversenker/germany-election-2025/README.md

 This project consists of two main components:

 1. **Scraper**: A Python script that collects data about the German election from the official government website.
-2. **Visualizer**: A Flask-based web application that visualizes the collected data.

 ## Scraper